Antigua, Guatemala

 We asked expats in Antigua what banks they use and there advice about banking.
 They advised:

 "Before retiring in Antigua, expats should know that Spanish is the primary language spoken, so learning the language or having a basic understanding can be beneficial.
 The cost of living is generally lower than in many Western countries, but it can vary depending on lifestyle and location.
 Healthcare is affordable and of good quality, with both public and private options available.
 Expats should be aware that while Antigua is generally safe, crime can be an issue, particularly petty theft and pickpocketing.
 It's important to take precautions and stay vigilant, especially in crowded areas.
 The climate in Antigua is mild and pleasant, often referred to as the "land of eternal spring".
 However, it's located in a region prone to earthquakes and volcanic activity, so expats should familiarize themselves with safety procedures.
 Expats should also understand the visa and residency requirements.
 A tourist visa allows a stay of 90 days, after which you must leave the country for at least two days before returning.
 For long-term stay, you can apply for a residency permit.
 Antigua is a UNESCO World Heritage site, so there are restrictions on altering properties in the historic center.
 If you plan to buy property, it's crucial to work with a reputable real estate agent and lawyer.
 Finally, expats should be aware of the cultural differences and customs in Guatemala.
-Respect for local traditions and customs is important for integrating into the community," wrote a member in Antigua.
+Respect for local traditions and customs is important for integrating into the community," remarked one expat living in Antigua, Guatemala.

 What do expats in Antigua appreciate most about the local culture?